 - Zhong-Lin Lu, Ohio State University

 - Aaron Seitz, University of California, Riverside

 - Michael Silver, University of California, Berkeley

-Call for Papers: Special Issue on Prediction in Perception and Action
+Call for Papers: Special Issue on Computational Models of Early Vision

-Submissions to the Special issue will open on May 15, 2018, and remain open until October 15, 2018, to allow full development of novel work.
+Submissions to the special issue will be open through September 1, 2019.
 Accepted papers will be published as ready in the current monthly issue as well as presented as a special issue together as a collection on the JOV website.